asjad99/Machine-Learning-GYM/README.md

 - It's inspired by [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch), peter norvig's [pytudes project](https://github.com/norvig/pytudes#pytudes-index-of-jupyter-ipython-notebooks),
 multiple Project's by folks like: [Made with ML](https://github.com/GokuMohandas/MadeWithML), [ML for Software Engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers), [Chris_albon](https://chrisalbon.com/) and many others.

-- Roadmap: Based on It provides an opportunity to document some of my own learnings and acts as a [road map](https://github.com/asjad99/machine-learning-mindmap) for self-taught learners out there to learn data science for free
+- Roadmap: It provides an opportunity to document some of my own learnings and acts as a [road map](https://github.com/asjad99/machine-learning-mindmap) for self-taught learners out there to learn data science for free.

 - [Computational notebooks](https://www.nature.com/articles/d41586-018-07196-1): Computational notebooks are essentially laboratory notebooks for scientific computing.
 We use Notebooks for Practice(as they are best suited for scientific computing).
 This is closely related to litrate programming paradigm(as conceived by Don Knuth)